Instructor: Prof. Ryan Kastner

 Office Hours: After class or by appointment

-Class Description: This class focuses on creating embedded system prototypes using a programmable system-on-chip.
-The class is graded primarily based on the performance in projects that are spread across the class (one approximately every two weeks).
-The projects require the student to implement a digital signal processing (DSP) core and integrate it into a prototype wireless RF system.
-Students will learn how to use modern high-level synthesis tools to create different DSP architectures.
+Class Description: This class focuses on creating embedded system prototypes using a programmable system-on-chip (SoC).
+The class is graded primarily based on the performance in projects that are spread across the class.
+The projects require the student to implement a hardware-accelerated core and integrate it into a prototype SoC.
+Students understand parallel programming concepts, learn how to use modern high-level synthesis tools, and develop hardware-accelerated compute systems.

-Recommended Preparation for Those Without Required Knowledge: For those who do not know DSP, there are countless resources for this.
-You would be wise to understand finite impulse response (FIR) filters, discrete Fourier transform, and fast Fourier transforms.
+Recommended Preparation for Those Without Required Knowledge: You can start by reading the book!
+The class is built around this book (and vice-versa) and the projects are related to the chapters in that book.
+For those who do not know DSP, there are countless resources for this.
+You can learn the basics of finite impulse response (FIR) filters, discrete Fourier transform, and fast Fourier transforms.
 These form some of the core computations for the projects.
 Each of these topics will be described in class, but you would be wise to have at least a decent understanding of how these work.
 The same is true for computer architecture; there are countless resources for this.
 You generally want to understand the components of a data path (control flow, data flow) and the tradeoffs in memory design (number of ports, throughput, hierarchy, etc.).
-We will primarily be using the Xilinx Vivado HLS design tool.
+We will primarily be using the Xilinx HLS design tool.
 There are a number of tutorials on this tool at the Xilinx website.
 If you want to start using the tool early, contact the instructor.